surajbhoji1208/react/ReadMe.txt

 Browser list
     its a NPM package that need some configuration to run code on old brouser add it to package.json ,it take array of Browser

+************episod 3 laying the foundation**********
+JSX:    it is js syntax which is easier to create react elements
+        jsx is not part of react
+        we can write react without jsx
+        Browser does not understand jsx
+        pracel is doing the job behind the sence(this trinsfile befor it reaches to js engine) parcel used bebel to transfile the jsx to js(its package used by  parcel) jsx code is transfile to react.CreateElement=>js obj=>render in jsx instead of give class it should given as className if u gave attributs then u have to give in camal case if there is multiple line then wrap it in round brackets  dont neeed for single line